-In late 2015, I finally found an affirmation which worked for me.
+A few years ago, I finally found an affirmation which worked for me.

 I’d been trying different affirmations and they didn’t quite resonate; it felt similar to putting on a pair of shoes which were too tight and squished all my toes together.
 The affirmations seemed like empty words, with no real meaning or significance and at other times, I felt like I was just outright lying to myself!